 If you have a recursive call inside your function, the IDE will detect it and mark it on the gutter, making your code even easier to read and understand.

-The Expression Type action is available via Alt+ and is always at hand when you need to know the type of any expression at the caret.
+The Type Parameter action is available via Alt+ and is always at hand when you need to know the type of any expression at the caret.

 Every function may have more than one return and panic statements.
 To quickly find them all, press Ctrl+Shift+F7 when the caret is at a func, return, or panic keyword.
 This helps you understand more quickly how a function works.